Mela User Guide

 VA Filter

-A virtual-analog filter module with a selection of great-sounding self-oscillating resonant filters.
+The VA Filter module is a virtual-analog filter with a selection of self-oscillating resonant types.

 Type